-Welcome to Norway, the country of midnightsun, northern lights and astonishing fjords!
+Welcome to Norway, the country of the midnight sun, northern lights and astonishing fjords!

 Norway is a founding member of the United Nations and NATO, and a member of the European Economic Area and the Schengen Area.
 However, the country is not a part of European Union.
 The country maintains a combination of market economy and a Nordic welfare model with universal health care and comprehensive social security system.The country has the fourth-highest per capita income in the world on the World Bank and IMF lists.
-Norway had the highest Human Development Index ranking in the world and has also topped the Legatum Prosperity Index for the last five years.
-From 2010 to 2012, Norway was classified as the most democratic country by the Democracy Index, and was named the most peaceful country in the world by the Global peace index.
+Norway had the highest Human Development Index ranking in the world and has also topped the Legatum Prosperity Index.
+In 2019, Norway was classified as the most democratic country by the Democracy Index.

 Around 994 A.D., two centuries of Viking raids to southern and western areas of Europe tapered off following the adoption of Christianity.
 Norway then expanded its overseas territory to parts of Great Britain, Ireland, the Faroe Islands, Iceland, and Greenland, and is actually the last occupant of Great Britain.
 Competition from the Hanseatic League, and the spread of the Black Death, weakened the country after 1250.
 In 1397, Norway became part of the Kalmar Union with Denmark and Sweden.
 The Union lasted until Sweden left in 1523.
 The remaining union with Denmark lasted nearly three centuries.
 In 1814, Norwegians adopted a constitution before being forced into a personal union with Sweden.
 In 1905, Norway ended the union and confirmed the election of its own king.
 Despite its declaration of neutrality in World War II, Norway was occupied for 5 years by forces of Nazi Germany.
 In 1949 it abandoned neutrality, becoming a founding member of NATO.
 Discovery of oil in adjacent waters in the late 1960s boosted Norway's economic fortunes.